Title

 Republic Act No. 9266 establishes a comprehensive regulatory framework for the registration, licensing, and practice of architecture, aiming to enhance the professional standards and development of architects in the Philippines.

-"Architecture" is the art, science, or profession of planning, designing, and constructing buildings in their totality, considering their environment according to principles of utility, strength, and beauty.
+Architecture is defined as the art, science, or profession of planning, designing, and constructing buildings in their totality, taking into account their environment, in accordance with the principles of utility, strength, and beauty.

-An architect registered and licensed under this Act, who is directly and professionally responsible for the total design of the project and assumes civil liability for plans, specifications, and contract documents signed and sealed.
+An “Architect-of-record” is directly and professionally responsible for the total design of the project for the client and assumes civil liability for plans, specifications, and contract documents he/she signed and sealed.
+An “Architect-in-charge of construction” is directly and professionally responsible and liable for construction supervision of the project.

-A candidate must obtain a weighted general average of 70% with no grade lower than 50% in any subject.
+A candidate must obtain a weighted general average of at least 70%, with no grade lower than 50% in any given subject.

 Analyze Cases Smarter, Faster